MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/PurchasedEnergy.md

 ms.author: cdmditeam
 ---

-# Purchased energy in CloudforSustainabilityEnergyDataModel(PurchasedEnergy)
+# Purchased energy in Cloud for Sustainability energy data model(PurchasedEnergy)

 Electric energy, measured in MWh, delivered by the utility to a customer in accordance with the signed agreement.